include-marcy/Heimdall/README.md

 Heimdall is distributed under the terms of the [MIT License](LICENSE).

 When Heimdall is integrated into external projects, we ask that you honor the MIT license and include any necessary attribution into user-facing documentation.
 Attribution using the [Heimdall logo](assets/HeimdallLogo.png) is also encouraged (Looks neat on loading screens, too!)

+©2024 Roblox Corporation.
+All rights belong to their respective owners.
+Roblox, the Roblox logo and Powering Imagination are among their registered and unregistered trademarks in the U.S. and other countries.
+This software is not affiliated with, owned, maintained, nor created by Roblox Corporation.
+Any and all rights belong to their respective owners.

 [^1]: Apply usage of `--!native` appropriately.
 Not all scenarios benefit from usage of the native flag.
 [^2]: You can create multiple `hdObject` instances under namespaces to build seperate environments within the same context (i.e client having 2 hdInstances).